cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...
 1. ...

 Think about what your main online profile might be (e.g. LinkedIn profile, about.me profile or profile in your enterprise social network).
-This will be called your "digital twin" that represents you online:
+This will be called your "digital twin":

 *My main online profile (digital twin) is ...*